 Balance management gives rise to two principal tax issues.
 The first is the impact on funding decisions on the operating company’s balance sheets.
 Many tax authorities limit interest deductibility for tax purposes depending on the leverage of the operating company.
 In most markets, this relates to the tax deductibility of intercompany interest, but in some markets leverage can also influence the deductibility of interest paid to third parties.

-Such rules governing the tax deductibility of interest are often called thin capitalisation rules ('thin cap'), and they tend to be expressed in terms of debt to equity ratio ('D:E').
-As an indication, debt to equity limits tend to be 3:1 (i.e. debt is limited to three times of equity) or 2:1 (i.e. debt is limited to two times of equity).
+Such rules governing the tax deductibility of interest are often called thin capitalisation rules, and they tend to be expressed in terms of debt to equity ratio.
+In some countries, debt to equity limits tend to be 3:1 (i.e. debt is limited to three times of equity) whilst for others, 2:1 (i.e. debt is limited to two times of equity).
 Some markets allow higher leverage for tax purposes.